 A lively cranberry apple chutney that’s equally perfect atop grilled cheese and Thanksgiving turkey.
+Jump to recipe.

 This recipe began as a plain old apple chutney, free of cranberries and the holiday connotations they carry.
 I made the fist batch offhandedly with a few apples about to turn, a handful of raisins, and leftover ground spices from recipe development.
 The endgame was after-school quesadillas for the kids.
 If I had to serve up fried tortillas with cheese, the chutney, if not necessarily healthy, would at least complicate the flavors or elevate the quesadilla experience.